-&lt;sup>1For instance, Nash (Maskin, 1999) and Subgame Perfect (Moore and Repullo, 1988), or more recently Rationalizable (Bergemann et al. (2011), Jain et al. (2022); Jain and Lombardi (2022)), Level-k (De Clippel et al., 2019), and Behavioral (De Clippel, 2014) Implementation.
+1For instance, Nash (Maskin, 1999) and Subgame Perfect (Moore and Repullo, 1988), or more recently Rationalizable (Bergemann et al. (2011), Jain et al. (2023); Jain and Lombardi (2022)), Level-k (De Clippel et al., 2019), and Behavioral (De Clippel, 2014) Implementation.
 Maskin and Sjöström (2002) survey the early literature.

-&lt;sup>2Restrictions on the mechanisms have sometimes been imposed, for instance to avoid some unrealistic features of standard constructions in the literature (e.g., Jackson 1992), or to favor their economic interpretability (e.g., Ollár and Penta 2017, 2022, 2023), etc., but by and large the literature has not paid attention to the outcomes that a mechanism may induce, other than at the profiles that are consistent with the solution concept.
-Some exceptions are Bochet and Tumennasan (2022b,a), and the most closely related Eliaz (2002) and Shoukry (2019), which will be discussed extensively in the following.
+2Restrictions on the mechanisms have sometimes been imposed, but by and large the literature has not paid attention to a mechanism's outcomes at profiles that are not consistent with the solution concept.
+Some exceptions are Bochet and Tumennasan (2023a,b), Shoukry (2019), and Eliaz (2002).
+These and other related papers will be discussed in Section 7 and (in the case of Eliaz (2002)) throughout the paper.

-&lt;sup>3 Juridical problems have been among the prime class of institutions about which implementation theory has been insightful.
+3Juridical problems have been among the prime class of institutions about which implementation theory has been insightful.
 The recent literature on implementation with evidence, for instance (cf. Kartik and Tercieux (2012); Ben-Porath et al. (2019), etc.), is largely motivated by this kind of application, although it did not tackle the aspects that we will focus on, i.e. the designer's constraints on the outcomes induced by agents' deviations.